Traumatic brain injury: Demographics

 TBI is present in 85% of traumatically injured children, either alone or with other injuries.
-The greatest number of TBIs occur in people aged 15–24.
-Because TBI is more common in young people, its costs to society are high due to the loss of productive years to death and disability.
+A great number of TBIs occur in people aged 15–24.
+Because TBI is common in young people, its costs to society are high due to the loss of productive years to death and disability.
 The age groups most at risk for TBI are children ages five to nine and adults over age 80, and the highest rates of death and hospitalization due to TBI are in people over age 65.
 The incidence of fall-related TBI in First-World countries is increasing as the population ages; thus the median age of people with head injuries has increased.
+Data from 2021-2025 from the CDC shows that people age 75 years and older had the greatest number of deaths and hospitalizations related to TBI.

 Regardless of age, TBI rates are higher in males.
 Men have twice as many TBIs as women do and have a fourfold risk of fatal head injury, and males account for two thirds of childhood and adolescent head trauma; however, when matched for severity of injury, women appear to fare more poorly than men.

 Socioeconomic status also appears to affect TBI rates; people with lower levels of education and employment and lower socioeconomic status are at greater risk.
 Approximately half of those incarcerated in prisons and jails in the United States have had TBIs.